Willi Castro Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.24).
+- The Orioles have a 4.20 team ERA that ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.